Iran transfers 5 Iranian-American prisoners to house arrest in step toward deal for ultimate release

 Four American captives, including Washington Post journalist Jason Rezaian, flew home from Iran, and several Iranians in the United States won their freedom.
 That same day, the Obama administration airlifted $400 million in cash to Tehran.

-Iran has received international criticism over its targeting of dual nationals amid tensions with the wider world.
-A United Nations panel has described "an emerging pattern involving the arbitrary deprivation of liberty of dual nationals."
+Iran has received international criticism over its targeting of people with dual citizenship.
 The West accuses Iran of using foreign prisoners as bargaining chips, an allegation Tehran rejects.

 Negotiations over a major prisoner swap faltered after President Donald Trump unilaterally withdrew America from the nuclear deal in 2018.
 From the following year on, a series of attacks and ship seizures attributed to Iran have raised tensions.